 When to seek medical advice

-Diet alone may not always solve stamina issues.
+Diet alone may not always resolve stamina issues.
 If changes persist despite healthy eating, seek medical advice.
-Professional evaluation ensures underlying problems are not missed.
+A professional evaluation ensures that underlying problems are not missed.

 - Consult a doctor if your stamina drops suddenly and severely.